 Collaborate with Team Members

-Rally provides several ways for your team to communicate and collaborate on shared work.
+CA Agile Central provides several ways for your team to communicate and collaborate on shared work.
 Depending on your working agreements, your team may choose to collaborate using fields inside of work items, apps, shared page views, shared pages and apps, or a combination of these options.
 Below are some recommendations on how to utilize each feature.

 Collaborate with team members includes the following: